 The Irish Free State executed thirty-four anti-treaty republican prisoners in January 1923; to put this figure into context, the British authorities executed twenty-four Irish republican prisoners between November 1920 and June 1921 during the war of independence.
 On one day alone, 20 January, the Irish Free State executed eleven men at Tralee (4), Limerick (2) and Athlone (5).
+This article looks at the execution of Galway men in Athlone.
 Of the five men executed at Custume Barracks, Athlone, four were from Co.
 Galway:

 - Martin J. Burke (aged 25) of Manusflynn, Caherlistrane

 - Hubert Collins (aged 23) of Keekill, Headford

 - Stephen Joyce (aged 29) of Derrymore, Caherlistrane

 - Michael Walsh (aged 26) of Derrymore, Caherlistrane